gagle/Node-WalkieWatchie/README.md

 Version: 0.0.1

 Yet another file system watcher.
-This module doesn't use timers to avoid dulicate events as other modules do, it uses `setImmediate`, so it's more efficient and fast.
+This module doesn't use timers to avoid duplicate events as other modules do, it uses `setImmediate`, so it's more efficient and fast.

 All the other tree traversal watchers doesn't do what they're supposed to do, they have an extraordinarily bad api, they don't manage errors properly or they are just poorly written.